cBLUE-dev-team/cBLUE.github.io/sphinx/source/workflow.rst

 Environmental Parameters
 ------------------------

 The user is required to characterize two environmental conditions - the water surface and turbidity.
+(See :ref:`environ-label` for more information.)

 VDatum Region
 -------------